 - Activate the map that references the network elements you selected and want to use to overwrite your temporary diagram.

 - Click the network layer in the Contents pane.

-- On the Data tab of the Utility Network or Trace Network tab set, click the drop-down arrow under the Overwrite button in the Diagram group, and click the temporary diagram you want to overwrite.
+- On the Utility Network or Trace Network tabs in the ribbon, click the drop-down arrow under the Overwrite button in the Diagram group, and click the temporary diagram you want to overwrite.

 - Activate the diagram map referencing the temporary network diagram you want to overwrite.
 Click the network diagram layer that corresponds to the diagram you are interested in.

 - On the Network Diagram tab, click the drop-down arrow under the Overwrite button in the Modify group, and click the map containing the set of network elements you want to use to overwrite the active diagram.

 The maps proposed in the drop-down list are those that are open and reference the same network as the one related to the active diagram.